amish-2005/gui-calculator/README.md

 # gui-calculator
-a cool calculator which i create and it fucking works
+a cool calculator which i created and it fucking works